 Fuel modification zones have been incorporated into the proposed development areas of the SPA Plan pursuant to the requirements of the Subarea Plan.
-Fuel modification zones are allowed within the 100 foot Preserve Edge pursuant to RMP Policy 7.2 (Adjacent Land Uses).
+Fuel modification zones are allowed within the 100-foot Preserve Edge pursuant to RMP Policy 7.2 (Adjacent Land Uses).
 Where appropriate, graded landscaped slope areas will be maintained pursuant to Fire Department requirements and will be outside of the Preserve.
-A Fire Protection Plan for Village 9 has been prepared that provides specific fuel modification requirements for the entire SPA area.
-Consistent with the Chula Vista MSCP requirements, a 150' Brush Management Zone has been established adjacent to the MSCP.
-A description of the Brush Management Zones is provided in the Fire Protection Plan.
+A Village 8 West Fire Protection Plan (2013) and Addendum (October 2019) have been prepared that provide specific fuel modification requirements for the entire SPA area.
+Consistent with the Chula Vista MSCP requirements, a 100-foot Brush Management Zone has been established adjacent to the MSCP.
+A description of the Brush Management Zones is provided in the Fire Protection Plan and Addendum.